 There’s one catch to the home office deduction: Your deduction can’t exceed your business’ gross income.

-If your gross income is greater than your home office expenses, then you’re in the clear.
+If your gross income exceeds your home office expenses, you’re in the clear.
 You can deduct all of your allowable home office expenses.

 Find your gross income from your business

-Subtract any home expenses that you’d be able to deduct even if you didn’t use your home office for work.
+Subtract any home expenses you could deduct even if you didn’t use your home office for work.
 These expenses include casualty losses, real estate taxes, mortgage interest, and any other home-related expenses that you could deduct on a Schedule A (if you itemize your deductions).

 Subtract any directly related expenses from using your home office.
 Remember, these are the expenses that aren’t related to the general upkeep of your entire home, but rather the expenses that relate only to your home office (such as a separate phone line, office supplies, etc.)

-The number that you have leftover is the limit on your home office deduction.
+The number you have left over is your home office deduction limit.

-The Simplified Method This deduction method involves finding the total square footage of your home office, and deducting a flat rate of $5 per square foot (up to a limit of 300 square feet).
+This deduction method involves finding the total square footage of your home office and deducting a flat rate of $5 per square foot (up to a limit of 300 square feet).
 The same spare bedroom in the above example would get you a deduction of $1,000 ($5 x 200 square feet).

 Generally, you’ll want to choose the method that gives you the biggest home office deduction.
 For the first year in which you’re deducting your home office expenses, it’s a good idea to calculate your total deduction amount using both the Simplified Method and the Regular Method, to see which option gives you the most tax savings.

 That said, we also recommend keeping in mind that your time is valuable.
-If the Regular Method will get you a higher deduction, but the time and effort involved in calculating the business percentage of all of your home expenses is not worth the extra tax savings, then choosing the Simplified Method could give you a much needed break from bookkeeping since the effort involved is so much lower.
+If the Regular Method gets you a higher deduction, but the time and effort involved in calculating the business percentage of all of your home expenses is not worth the extra tax savings, then choosing the Simplified Method could give you a much-needed break from bookkeeping since the effort involved is so much lower.